 - Parodied to ridiculous levels with the 8-Bit Theater character Chancellor Usurper aka Dark Elf King Astos.
 When he was about to take over he planned to have the man who would be the next chancellor killed since he knows you can never trust whoever is in that position.
 Apparently, this is par for course in Elf Land.

 Thief: It's an Elven court.
 It's all viziers and they're all assholes.

-Sluggy Freelance: Magon Coifer, advisor to Lord Torgamous the Warlord of Mercia, in "The Stormbreaker Saga".
-He has Torg (main character of the comic and time traveller from the future) pretend to be the warlord ostensibly to ease the tensions created by his continues nonappearance due to being sick, but really so that he can give him bad advice that will give support to a rebellion he is funding and secure his ascension to the throne.
+- Sluggy Freelance: Magon Coifer, adviser to Lord Torgamous the Warlord of Mercia, in "The Stormbreaker Saga".
+He has Torg (main character of the comic and time traveler from the future) pretend to be the warlord ostensibly to ease the tensions created by his continues nonappearance due to being sick, but really so that he can give him bad advice that will give support to a rebellion he is funding and secure his ascension to the throne.
 He's pretty stereotypical about it.

 Torg: Hey Ming!
 Let me guess: skull-cap, Fu-Man-Chu mustache, just stabbed a buddy in the back for knowing too much.... bad guy, right?

 Magon: I prefer the term "morally challenged."

 - Associated Space features Ursula Urquart, leader of the loyal opposition, who is apparently out to either take over, or secede her worlds from the Terran Associated States.